shrimpza/minimum-effort-search/README.md

 A simple REST service exposing some RedisSearch functionality to support simple self-hosted site search functionality.

-## Requirements
+## Runtime Requirements

-- Java 11 JRE
+- Java 17 JRE
 - A [RediSearch](https://oss.redislabs.com/redisearch/) instance to connect to

 ## Build

-The project is built using Gradle:
+The project is built using Gradle and a Java 17 JDK:

 ```
 $ ./gradlew execJar